grandeurdev/js-sdk/README.md

   event has been subscribed

 It is important to note that the update will be directly sent without a response code.
-So for example whenever a new device will be paird, entire list will be sent as the argument in form an array.
+So for example whenever a new device will be paired, entire list will be sent as the argument in form an array.

 The call to this method also returns reference to a `clear` method with which you can unsubscribe to the event.
 It don't accept anything in the argument and returns the following code as a response to promise